apache/fluo/docs/applications.md

 3. Build a jar containing these classes and include this jar in the `lib/` directory of your Fluo application.
-4. Configure your Fluo instance to use this observer provider by modifying the Application section of [fluo-app.properties].
+4. Configure your Fluo application to use this observer provider by modifying the Application section of [fluo-app.properties].
 Set `fluo.observer.provider` to the observer provider class name.
-5. Initialize Fluo.
+5. Initialize your Fluo application as described in the next section.
 During initialization Fluo will obtain the observed columns from the ObserverProvider and persist the columns in Zookeeper.
     These columns persisted in Zookeeper are used by transactions to know when to trigger observers.
-6. Start your Fluo instance so that your Fluo workers load the new observer.

-## Initialize Fluo application
+## Initializing a Fluo Application

-Below is an overview of what initialization does and some of the key properties it uses.
+Before a Fluo Application can run, it must be initiaized.
+Below is an overview of what initialization does and some of the properties that may be set for initialization.

  * **Initialize ZooKeeper** : Each application has its own area in ZooKeeper used for configuration, Oracle state, and worker coordination.
 All properties, except `fluo.connections.*`, are copied